mstksg/inCode/copy/entries/fc-statements.md

 To clarify, by "statement", I mean it in the sense of a "command" from traditional imperative programming that, when control flow reaches it, executes some sort of action or modification to some state.
 The [wikipedia article][wiki] has a nice explanation.
-Some typical expressions from common imperative languages include:
+Some typical statements from common imperative languages include:

 [wiki]: http://en.wikipedia.org/wiki/Statement_(computer_science)